This post was most recently updated on December 30th, 2018.

 # Install the Azure Resource Manager modules from the PowerShell Gallery Install-Module AzureRM

-Now, to run cmdlets like “Connect-MsolService”, just start SharePoint Online Management Shell (or PowerShell).
+Now, to run cmdlets like “Connect-MsolService”, just start SharePoint Online Management Shell (or Windows PowerShell).

 Welp – I’m still having issues!
 What do?